tatankam/eventmap/Readme.md

 See Dockerfile for streamlit and eventmap-fastapi docker compose
-../event_map$ docker compose up --build --force-recreate You have to execute from there because it finds app.main:app and it works and .env
+../event_map$ docker compose up --build --force-recreate if you failed before Else docker compose up docker compose down to close
+You have to execute from there because it finds app.main:app and it works and .env

 ---